Mao-Heng/SimpleCoin/README.md

 <a href="https://www.buymeacoffee.com/cosme12" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-Just a really simple, insecure and incomplete implementation of a blockchain for a cryptocurrency made in Python.
+A very simple, insecure and incomplete implementation of a blockchain for a cryptocurrency made in Python.
 The goal of this project is to make a working blockchain currency, keeping it as simple as possible and to be used as educational material.

 >This project is just being made for fun.
 If you want to make your own cryptocurrency you should probably take a look at the [Bitcoin Repository](https://github.com/bitcoin/bitcoin).